Kotti/kotti_user_manual/docs/introduction/overview.rst

 ..
 Image:: ../images/not_logged_in.png

-There is a simple header area with a Search box.
-The symbol with the horizontal lines at the right side of the header is a browser settings button that shows up when the screen is tablet-size.
+There is a header area with a toolbar, which has the site "brand" on the left and a Search box on the right.
 There is a Welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
 The amusing footer is a signature of a software system called Pyramid that Kotti uses as a foundation.

-All of this will change when initial content is added.
+All of this will change when the website is configured and initial content is added.

+For this user manual we will add content for a fruit stand.
+There is an "About" page created by default for a new Kotti site.
+We will modify this for information about the fruit stand offerings and schedule.
+We will add a Document called "Fruits" and to it we will add images of the fruits for sale.
+We will tag the fruit images for fruit category.
+This will be enough to demonstrate Kotti's main features.